splunk/public-o11y-docs/admin/org-metrics.rst

    that can send data to your organization. **If you exceed this limit, Infrastructure Monitoring drops data points** for the custom MTS that exceeded the limit, but it continues to accept data points for custom MTS that already existed.
-See the custom metrics you’ve defined with ``sf.org.numCustomMetrics``.
+See the custom metrics you've defined with ``sf.org.numCustomMetrics``.

    To learn more about custom MTS, see